-Using data from the Climate Change Committee (CCC)'s balanced scenario, our modeling suggests that an additional 12,000 FTE workers will be needed in Wales by 2028, primarily to deliver improvements to existing buildings to reduce energy demand.
-That represents an increase of around 11% on the current size of the workforce in Wales.
-Based on current technologies and ways of working, this has the potential to give thousands of people a valuable new career opportunity as we emerge from a time of national crisis.
+Using data from the Climate Change Committee (CCC)'s balanced scenario, our modeling suggests that an additional 22,500 FTE workers will be needed in Scotland by 2028, to be mainly involved in delivering improvements to existing buildings that will reduce energy demand.
+That represents an increase of around 9% of the current size of the workforce, based on current technologies and ways of working.
+This has the potential to give thousands of people a valuable new career opportunity as we emerge from a time of national crisis.

-To tackle a recruitment challenge of this scale, the construction industry must do more to attract the best talent possible, and to change the image of the industry.
-This will include actions to bring in more women, workers from BAME communities, people with disabilities and other under-represented groups.
+To tackle a recruitment challenge of this scale, the construction industry must do more to attract the best talent possible, and to change the image of the industry through a focus on bringing in more women, workers from BAME communities, people with disabilities,